tpbnick/docs/docs/py-dictionaries.md

 {'color': 'green', 'points': 5, 'speed': 'slow'}
 ...
 ```
-You could expand this loop by adding an `elif` block that turns yellow aliens into red, fast-moving ones worth 15 points each.
+You could expand this loop by adding an `#!py elif` block that turns yellow aliens into red, fast-moving ones worth 15 points each.
 Without showing the entire program again, that loop would look like this:
 ```py linenums="1"
 for alien in aliens[:3]:
 	if alien['color'] == 'green':